 Event organisers have made an optimist suggestion for tourism predicting 25 million will descend on the city.
 London hosts the event this year, however, and only expects 16 million visitors.

-As a web design & development company, we can't help but think about all the possible projects this event will need.
+As a company for web design in Dubai, we can't help but think about all the possible projects this event will need.
 We also can't help but wonder where technology will be in 2020.
 Beyond specialized apps for the event, and responsive web design, what will we be creating to support this huge event?

 Some of the technology predictions for 2020 are before their time, but some are quite feasible and could be at the Expo: